web-infra-dev/midscene/apps/site/docs/en/index.md

     alt: MidScene Logo
 features:
   - title: Natural Language Interaction
-    details: Describe the steps, let MidScene plan and execute for you.
+    details: Describe the steps and let MidScene plan and control the user interface for you
-    icon: 🔍
+    icon: 👆
   - title: Understand UI, Answer in JSON
-    details: Provide prompts for the desired data format, and then receive the predictable answer in JSON format.
+    details: Provide prompts regarding the desired data format, and then receive the expected response in JSON format.
-    icon: 🤔
+    icon: 🔍
   - title: Intuitive Assertion
     details: Make assertions in natural language.
 It’s all based on AI understanding.
-    icon: ⛳
+    icon: 🤔
   - title: Out-of-box LLM
     details: It is fine to use public multimodal LLMs like GPT-4o.
 There is no need for any custom training.
     icon: 🪓